Substantiating employee expense account and expense reimbursement arrangements.

 A- A. You get a better tax result on your own income tax return if your expense account or reimbursement arrangement qualifies as an “accountable” plan.
 (See B, below) Under such a plan, you do not include the payments made to you in income when preparing your return, thereby avoiding income and social security taxes on the payments.
 If your plan isn’t an accountable one, you must include the payments in income on your return and can deduct your actual expenses only as part of your miscellaneous itemized deductions, subject to the 50% limit on meal and entertainment expenses and the 2%-of-adjusted-gross-income floor on miscellaneous itemized deductions.
-A- B. Your expense account or reimbursement agreement is accountable if it
+A- B. These 2% itemized deductions are eliminated in 2018.
+Your expense account or reimbursement agreement is accountable if it

 (1) requires you to substantiate your business expenses to your employer within a reasonable period,